 About Noah Clark

-I am a Mechanical engineer for Wolf Robotics where I design robotic components for medium-heavy fabrication industries.
-We specilize in arc welding but do many more things with robots (like grinding, lasers, additive, and much more).
-From time to time I'll post some work related photos, but most of what you'll see on this blog is about what I do in my free time.
+I am a Mechanical engineer for BluePrint Automation where I design robotic automation equipment for the food packaging industry.
+From time to time I might get the opportunity to post some work related photos, but most of what you'll see on this blog is about what I do in my free time.

 About my Photography